minekube/gate/.web/docs/developers/api/glossary.md

 ## gRPC

-gRPC is a modern, open-source remote procedure call (RPC) framework that can run anywhere.
-It enables client and server applications to communicate transparently and makes it easier to build connected systems. gRPC uses Protocol Buffers as its interface definition language.
+gRPC is a modern, open-source remote procedure call (RPC) framework that runs over HTTP/2.
+It enables client and server applications to communicate transparently and makes it easier to build connected systems. gRPC uses Protocol Buffers as its interface definition language and leverages HTTP/2's features like multiplexing and header compression for efficient communication.

 ## ConnectRPC